 St Antonin Noble Val

-A major town in the Tarn et Garonne filled with quiet, narrow and winding streets and pretty, medieval buildings.
-It is nestled by the river Aveyron in the shadow of the cliffs of the Roc d’Anglars with a multitude of small intimate restaurants and pleasant Chambres d’Hôtes.
+A major town in the Tarn-et-Garonne filled with quiet, narrow and winding streets and pretty, medieval buildings.
+Nestled by the river Aveyron in the shadow of the cliffs of the Roc d’Anglars, with a multitude of small intimate restaurants and pleasant Chambres d’Hôtes.

 The Maison des Consuls is probably the finest of these, housing the Musée du Vieux St-Antonin and can date its origins back to 1120.
 The museum is worth a visit as it displays several interesting exhibits of the history of the town.

 I did manage a guided tour around the town with a group of teenage American girls.
 This was of great interest allowing me to visit a few places that would otherwise have been not have been found.
-Many of the houses have ‘corbels’, which are sculpted artefacts often depicting animals that have been removed from the walls and abbeys of the old town and fixed to these homes.
+Many of the houses have ‘corbels'; sculpted artefacts often depicting animals, removed from the walls and abbeys of the old town and fixed to these homes.

 The town was prominent in the Wars of Religion or Huguenot Wars originally being Cathar controlled before becoming a Protestant stronghold.
-It even declared itself a Protestant Republic and remained so for a hundred years until it was besieged by King Louis XIII who then returned it to Catholic control.
+It even declared itself a Protestant Republic, and remained so for a hundred years until besieged by King Louis XIII who then returned it to Catholic control.

 There is a rich heritage of manufacturing with high quality linen and leather goods being produced locally.
-The evidence of these industries is widespread throughout the town, the tanneries in particular being clearly visible.
+Evidence of these industries is widespread throughout the town, the tanneries in particular being clearly visible.

 Taking a wander through the streets provides plenty of interest and it is easy to soak up the history that seems to eek from the very walls of almost every building.